 Grants Online is not letting me fill and submit the SF424A.

 Until we can troubleshoot the problem, we suggest the following work around:

 - Put the PDFs together into a single file.

 - Submit that file as an Appendix or additional material for your proposal.

-What Readiness Levels should proposed technologies proposed have already reached?
+What Readiness Levels should proposed technologies have already reached?

-OTT utilizes NOAA’s Readiness Levels (RL) ontology (see NOAA Administrative Order 215-105A at https://www.corporateservices.noaa.gov/ames/administrative_orders/chapter_216/NAO%20216-105A%20UNSEC%20Signed.pdf) to assess the maturity of R&D projects from research to operation, application, commercial product, or service, (Note: NOAA's Readiness Levels are similar to the Technology Readiness Levels developed by NASA) and embody the same concept for quantifying the maturity of research.
+OTT utilizes NOAA’s Readiness Levels (RL) ontology (see NOAA Administrative Order 215-105A at https://www.noaa.gov/organization/administration/nao-216-105b-policy-onresearch-and-development-transitions) to assess the maturity of R&D projects from research to operation, application, commercial product, or service, (Note: NOAA's Readiness Levels are similar to the Technology Readiness Levels developed by NASA) and embody the same concept for quantifying the maturity of research.
 RLs are used as a systematic metric/measurement system that supports assessments of the maturity of a particular IOOS technology, and enables a consistent comparison between different types of technologies.
-OTT specifically focuses on transitioning technology from RLs 6 through 8 to RL 9; in effect transforming the innovative research developed externally from this Project into operational elements of IOOS or other parts of NOAA.
+OTT specifically focuses on transitioning technology from RLs 5 through 7 to RL 8; in effect transforming the innovative research developed externally from this Project into operational elements of IOOS or other parts of NOAA.
 Applicants are asked to identify the RL of the technologies with which they are working.
-Each applicant’s application will state clearly how the applicant determined that his/her proposed technology project is at an appropriate RL level.
+Each applicant’s application will state clearly how the applicant determined that their proposed technology project is at an appropriate RL level for this funding opportunity.